RasaHQ/rasa/docs/installation.rst

 Running it
 ~~~~~~~~~~
 To run all components locally, execute :code:`docker-compose up`.
-You can then interact with your chat bot using the `Rasa Core HTTP API <https://rasa.com/docs/core/server/>`_.
+You can then interact with your chat bot using the :ref:`section_http`.
 For example:

     .. code-block:: bash